DPT in Physical Therapy

 We encourage all prospective applicants to attend one of our DPT Open Houses where they will tour our facility, meet current DPT students and faculty, and receive additional information on our DPT program.

-UC DPT graduates have a 100% ultimate pass rate on the National Physical Therapy Exam, and a first time pass rate of 95% (3 year average for the period 2010-2012).
-The average national first time pass rate is 88.2%.
+UC DPT graduates have a 98% pass rate on the National Physical Therapy Exam for the period of 2009-2011 and the ultimate pass rate is 100%

 Graduates from our program are highly sought employees and many have multiple job offers prior to graduation.
 All of our students who sought employment in the field were employed within one to six months of graduation.
 Informal data shows that students are typically employed within one month of graduation pending their passing of the licensure examination.